Upper Grand Canyon Amazon (Puchka section)

 The policy we will take on the trip is that the trip leader will have main authority when it comes to decisions for the group regarding river progress, camp, etc. If a participant has overestimated their ability to row or kayak, he/she may be mandated to ride on a raft and or be assessed other penalties.
 Trip leader decisions can be vetoed by a majority vote of the group.
 Any participant always has the right to leave the trip if they so desire.

-CHAGUAL: Chagual is the pueblo along Río Marañon dividing the Upper Grand Canyon Amazon from the Middle Grand Canyon Amazon.
-You can arrive here from Trujillo by either bus (~$20; 12 hr; Transportes Huacomi) or flight ($140; 1 hr; Atasur; departures 7am Tue, Thur, Sat).
+TRUJILLO / CHAGUAL: Chagual is the pueblo along Río Marañon dividing the Upper Grand Canyon Amazon from the Central Grand Canyon Amazon.
+You can arrive here from Trujillo by either bus (~$20; 12 hr; Transportes Hucomi) or flight ($140; 1 hr; Atasur; departures 7am Tue, Thur, Sat).
 It is possible to enter or exit the trip at Chagual - check with the trip planner if you would like to join or leave the expedition here.

-This is for the full Grand Canyon Amazon trip (Upper+Middle+Lower); launches Nov-Apr generally start on the Middle):
+This is for the full Grand Canyon Amazon trip (Upper+InnerGorge+Central+Lower); launches Nov-Apr start on Central):

 Day 0: rendezvous in Huaraz; meet Rocky or trip leader

-Day 1: take bus and/or vans toward Puchka put-in (near Hucrachuco); perhaps stop in Chavín de Huantar to visit ruins; start rigging; camp
+Day 1: take bus and/or vans toward Puchka put-in (near Hucrachuco); start rigging; camp

-Part of the purpose of the these trips is to continue to find and document interesting locales along the river such as ruins, hot springs, slot side canyons, waterfalls, and caves.
-Several dams are in late stages of planning along the river and the beauty and special qualities of the river and canyon need to be assessed and made known.
-Many such features were documented on the 2012 trip, but plenty remain to be discovered.
-Aside from the river trip, you might consider visiting other interesting places in northern Peru, including the Incan/colonial city of Cajamarca, various thermal baths nearby, natural wonders such as the Catarata de Gocta (771 m high and one of the tallest waterfalls in the world), as well as many ruins such as Caral, the oldest known city in the Americas (near Barrancas on the coast), Kuelap, the Machu Picchu equivalent of the Chacahpoyas culture (near Chachapoyas), and Chavín de Huantar, a site worth a stop enroute to the Puchka put-in.
+Aside from excursions during the river trip, you might consider visiting other interesting places in northern Peru, including the Incan/colonial city of Cajamarca, various thermal baths nearby, natural wonders such as the Catarata de Gocta (771 m high and one of the tallest waterfalls in the world), as well as many ruins such as Caral, the oldest known city in the Americas (near Barrancas on the coast), Kuelap, the Machu Picchu equivalent of the Chacahpoyas culture (near Chachapoyas), and Chavín de Huantar, a site worth a stop enroute to the Puchka put-in.
 Note that Cajamarca was a major Incan city and the site where Pizarro met and defeated Atahualpa, who had recently assumed title of full emperor of the Inca after defeating his brother Huáscar.

 SierraRios has all topo maps of the entire river marked with rapids and potential beach camps.
 If you would like access to these, you can sign up as a member of SierraRios specifying you're interested in the Marañon map/book/video, and you'll receive immediate access to the maps (book/DVD later).
 If you have the password, click here for access: MAPS. [also note links at top left column of this page and at TOPO MAPS on the main www.SierraRios.org homepage.